 When an accident occurs on the interstate, the resulting damage is often significant.
 One of the reasons for this is that vehicles travel on the interstate at high speeds.
 You could be entitled to compensation if you were injured in an interstate accident.
 Recovering money after an accident can be crucial to covering medical costs and other expenses.

 At the law offices of Vaughan & Vaughan, we have been helping accident victims get the money they need after a crash for over 100 years.
-Our team of interstate accident lawyers in Indiana has the experience necessary to help you get the money you need.
+Our team of car accident lawyers in Indiana has the experience necessary to help you get the money you need.
 Contact us today by phone or through the contact form on this website to schedule a free case review.

 Establishing Responsibility for an Interstate Accident